Have you ever felt guilty about using disposable coffee cups?

 She reports that a reusable cup becomes worthwhile from an ecological point of view after 2 months – assuming daily use.

 So if you intend to use your own cup fairly long-term, go for it!

 That’s commendable and the most environmentally friendly option.
 In this case, you may want to opt for a high-quality cup to ensure durability.

 Otherwise, compostable cups are most likely the better choice.

 Proper Disposal Is Crucial For Environmental Friendliness

-Having said all that, what you do with your compostable cup after you’ve finished your coffee makes all the difference (and makes or brakes the eco-friendliness).
+Having said all that, what you do with your compostable cup after you’ve finished your coffee makes all the difference (and makes or breaks the eco-friendliness).

-Because many people are not aware of the fact that compostable products need very specific conditions to decompose, they throw them in their recycling bin or general waste.
-(You won’t do that, of course, because you’ve read our article on compostable products).
+Because many people are not aware of the fact that compostable products need very specific conditions to decompose, they throw them into their recycling bin or trash can (you won’t do that, of course, because you’ve read our article on compostable products).

 These cups are non-toxic, durable, leak proof and can be refrigerated.
 Use them for espresso, coffee, tea, or other hot beverages.
 They are available in a wide variety of sizes, ranging from 4 to 20 ounces.